arturochian/gedr/_posts/2015-01-14-01-Introduction.md

 1. Start RStudio: To start both R and RStudio requires only firing up RStudio.
 RStudio should be available from All Programs at the Start Menu.
 Fire up RStudio.
 You should have done this already (see [post 00](http://jwhollister.com/gedr/2015/01/14/00-Before-The-Workshop/)).

 2. Take a few minutes to look around RStudio.
-While you do this, I will demo a few things.
+Find the Console Pane.
+Find Global and Project Options (hint: look in Tools).
+Look at the Environment, History Pane.
+Look at the Files, Plots, Packages ... pane.

-3. Make sure you can find the Console Pane, create a new project for Lesson 1.
+3. Create a new project.
+Name is "gedr_workshop".
+We will use this for the rest of the workshop.

 4. Create a new "R Script"" in the Source Pane, save that file into your newly created project and name it "lesson1.R".